Overview – Upper Mustang Trek

 Day 06: The hospitality of Gharmi would not let you be out of bed but to start the next adventure, we should leave the bed early and start the trek to the Charang (3,560m) which lasts for 9 hours.

-Day 07: The day to visualize the Tibetan border and the ancient civilization of Nepal.
+Day 07: In the 7th day of Upper Mustang trek you visualize the Tibetan border and the ancient civilization of Nepal.
 The trek from Charang up to the Lo Manthang(3840 m).
 The trek is of 4 hours long.

 Day 08: Rest day and the day to explore the surroundings of Lo-Manthang.